Simulating plasma wave propagation on a superconducting quantum chip: Introduction

-\emph{Introduction.}--- The ability of future fault-tolerant quantum computers to naturally simulate fully entangled quantum dynamics may one day enable simulations of the fundamental forces of nature with unprecedented accuracy and resolution \cite{bauer2023quantum}.
-This will ultimately enable the simulation of high-energy-density (HED) plasmas where quantum effects become increasingly important at high energies and/or densities \cite{Drake2018book, grabowski2013wave, graziani2014kinetic, Shi18, Rubin24}.
+The ability of future fault-tolerant quantum computers to naturally simulate fully entangled quantum dynamics may one day enable simulations of the fundamental forces of nature with unprecedented accuracy and resolution \cite{bauer2023quantum}.
+This will ultimately enable the simulation of high-energy-density plasmas where quantum effects become increasingly important at high energies and/or densities \cite{Drake2018book, grabowski2013wave, graziani2014kinetic, Shi18, Rubin24}.
 In fact, the strongly coupled quantum effects that occur in degenerate fermionic matter also occur in the warm dense matter regime in stars and planetary cores \cite{graziani2014kinetic}, in stopping power and opacity calculations \cite{Rubin24,Shi24jpp}, and in extreme astrophysical plasmas such as those that occur near black holes and neutron stars \cite{uzdensky2014plasma, gueroult2019determining}.
-At a fundamental level, all of these problems are classically hard to simulate (BQP-complete~\cite{jordan2018bqp}).
+At a fundamental level, all of these problems are classically hard to simulate (bounder-error quantum polynomial-time complete~\cite{jordan2018bqp}).

 The rapid development of quantum computing capabilities has spurred the development of efficient quantum algorithms that target plasma simulation.
 Recent work has developed efficient algorithms for evolving general wave equations \cite{costa2019quantum}, the propagation of waves in plasmas \cite{Engel19, vahala2020unitary, vahala2021one, Dodin21, Novikau2022pra, Joseph23, Novikau2023pra, Novikau2024jpp}, and the underlying physical processes of advection and diffusion \cite{Novikau2025cpc,Novikau2025explicit}.
-Simulating intrinsically quantum plasmas can leverage the significant progress in quantum algorithms for scattering in quantum field theory \cite{jordan2012quantum}, condensed matter systems \cite{hofstetter2018quantum}, scalar field theory \cite{zemlevskiy2024scalable}, and lattice gauge theories \cite{farrell2025steps}.
-In fact, answering certain questions about the classical dynamics of linear oscillators is intrinsically hard, but can be solved efficiently with quantum computers \cite{Babush2023prx}.
+Simulating intrinsically quantum plasmas can leverage the significant progress in quantum algorithms for scattering in quantum field theory \cite{jordan2012quantum}, condensed-matter systems \cite{hofstetter2018quantum}, scalar field theory \cite{zemlevskiy2024scalable}, and lattice gauge theories \cite{farrell2025steps}.
+In fact, although answering certain questions about the classical dynamics of linear oscillators is intrinsically hard, these problems can be solved efficiently with quantum computers \cite{Babush2023prx}.